THE EARLY DAYS! Singapore Radio: 'Passion People' with Shobana Kesava; 2002 (Part 1)

 During my travels in India, I stumble across quiet displays of ingenious creativity.
 However, I suspect that there is a shortage of platforms in which these ‘creative’ two way conversations can be had with the public.
 At the risk of generalization, I would say that Indian Design has become entangled with foreign brands and status, often substituting its own story telling with projections borne from foreign cultures and sensibilities.
 For a young girl to spend her whole month’s salary on a branded handbag makes no sense.
 Overt minimalism for a country bursting with colour and texture seems strange, yet we are all tuning into many homogenous presentations and reproductions of copies of copies from somewhere else.
 We are witnessing the demise of the individual.
 Any demonstration of the opposite of that is something I would dearly welcome, even if the end product is not finished or slick.

-With our combined life experiences, observations, and social networks, we would like to build cultural and social bridges of understanding between Britain and India.
-In particular, our focus is to shine the light on invisible or marginalised communities that have been left out of the universal neo-liberal economic political model which has had sever ramifications on individual and national identities.
+Combining her life experiences, observations, and social networks, Ketna would like to build cultural and social bridges of understanding between Britain and India.
+In particular, her focus is to shine the light on invisible or marginalised communities that have been left out of the universal neo-liberal economic political model which has had sever ramifications on individual and national identities.

 PROJECT 'INDIA DISCOVERS CHINA'; Ongoing enquiry observing and documenting how these two giant 'parents' of Asian culture compare and contrast their expression and identities in the post modern world.